sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/create-docker-image.rst

 Docker Image
 ================

-This document outlines the steps to create a Docker image for Jupyter Notebook and Fire Insights, along with the required permissions for the Fire Insights container to successfully run Jupyter Notebook.
+This document outlines the steps to create a Docker image for Jupyter Notebook and Sparkflows, along with the required permissions for the Sparkflows container to successfully run Jupyter Notebook.

 Create Docker image with Jupyter notebook
 ------------------------------

 Create a Docker image containing user-created notebooks, data, and required dependencies.
-This Docker Image would be executed by the Fire Insights App.
+This Docker Image would be executed by the Sparkflows App.

 Refer to the `Dockerfile and other details <https://github.com/sparkflows/fire-tools/tree/main/jupyter-docker>`_ to get more details.